ncotribune/composer/doc/articles/vendor-binaries.md

 }
 ```

-Running `composer install` for this `composer.json` will result in
-all of the vendor binaries being installed in `scripts/` instead of
+If you run the command `composer install` for this `composer.json` then the command will installed all of the binaries of the main-folder in `scripts/` instead of
-`vendor/bin/`.
+`main-folder/bin/`.

 You can set `bin-dir` to `./` to put binaries in your project root.